FerretDB/FerretDB/website/blog/2023-04-18-using-ferretdb-with-studio-3t.md

 <!--truncate-->

-As developers, we’re always on the hunt for tools that make our processes and applications easier to use, so we believe it’s an extra advantage to be able to use any GUI of your choice with FerretDB.
+As developers, we're always on the hunt for tools that make our processes and applications easier to use, so we believe it's an extra advantage to be able to use any GUI of your choice with FerretDB.

-With [the release of FerretDB 1.0 GA](https://blog.ferretdb.io/ferretdb-1-0-ga-opensource-mongodb-alternative/), you’re probably wondering about the kind of applications that FerretDB is compatible with, and what you can achieve with them.
+With [the release of FerretDB 1.0 GA](https://blog.ferretdb.io/ferretdb-1-0-ga-opensource-mongodb-alternative/), you're probably wondering about the kind of applications that FerretDB is compatible with, and what you can achieve with them.
-Well, we’re happy to let you know that FerretDB is compatible with a lot of MongoDB GUI applications such as Studio 3T, [Mingo UI](https://mingo.io/), [NoSQLBooster](https://nosqlbooster.com/), etc.
+Well, we're happy to let you know that FerretDB is compatible with a lot of MongoDB GUI applications such as Studio 3T, [Mingo UI](https://mingo.io/), [NoSQLBooster](https://nosqlbooster.com/), etc.

 With FerretDB, you can use similar commands and syntax as in MongoDB without licensing concerns or vendor lock-in.